ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 #### Gnosis Cross-chain Communication

-Gnosis Chain is one of the 4 L2 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
-On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the L2 chain.
+Gnosis Chain is one of the 4 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
+On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the destination chain.
 See the Solidity code example provided for the BNB Chain [below](#wormhole-proposal-bridging-details).

 #### Linea Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Linea is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Linea is one of the 9 chains that makes use of the CrossChainAccount contract.
 Linea, however, uses a slightly different contracts from L1CrossDomainMessenger, called L1MessageService for sending messages, with different call parameters.
 See the Linea-specific Solidity code example provided [below](#linea-proposal-bridging-details).

 #### Manta Pacific Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Manta Pacific is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Manta Pacific is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).

 #### Mantle Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Mantle is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Mantle is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).

 #### Moonbeam Cross-chain Communication

-Moonbeam is one of the 4 L2 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
-On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the L2 chain.
+Moonbeam is one of the 4 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
+On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the destination chain.
 See the Solidity code example provided for the BNB Chain [below](#wormhole-proposal-bridging-details).

 #### Optimism Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Optimism is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Optimism is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).

 #### Polygon Cross-chain Communication

-Polygon makes use of an L1 contract called FxRoot for sending messages (in the case of Uniswap, executable proposals), and contracts called FxChild and EthereumProxy on the Polygon L2 for forwarding the executable proposals to Uniswap V3 on Polygon.
+Polygon makes use of an L1 contract called FxRoot for sending messages (in the case of Uniswap, executable proposals), and contracts called FxChild and EthereumProxy on the Polygon chain for forwarding the executable proposals to Uniswap V3 on Polygon.
 A Solidity code example for sending a proposal to Polygon is [below](#polygon-ethereumproxy-proposal-bridging-details).

 #### Polygon zkEVM Cross-chain Communication